opensecuritycontroller/opensecuritycontroller.org/plugins/sdn_controller_plugin.md

 ## SDN Controller Plugin SDK
 Below is a high level description of the functionalities expected to be implemented by the plugin.
-For more details refer to the SDN Plugin interfaces documentation.
+For more details, refer to the  `javadoc`of the interfaces defined by this SDK.

 ### Status Check
 The plugin must provide information regarding the availability of the SDN controller.